-However, burial records show that only Flt Lt Mulligan and one other crew member (Sgt Younger) survived.
-Sgts Abel and Hill were killed and are buried in the Reichswald War Cemetery.
+Flt Lt Mulligan and Sgt Younger became PoWs and Sgts Abel and Hill are now buried in the Reichswald War Cemetery.

 P/O Matthews, with one engine immediately put out of action, pressed on through the intensifying flak and successfully dropped his bombs very near to the target.

 Nursing his one remaining engine he managed to struggle back to base.

 The remaining Hampden, piloted by Flt Lt Roderick 'Babe' Learoyd, now alone, faced the full intensity of the defences.
 With searchlights almost blinding him he flew along the canal at an altitude of 150 feet and tried to ignore the maelstrom of cannon shells and machine gun bullets.